SkroxiousDM/SkroxiousDM/docs/3.Classes/Hunter.md

 As a hunter, you have the following class features:

-#### Hit Points
-- Hit Dice: If you are not using your origin to determine Hit Dice, your Hit Die is a d8.
-- Hit Points at 1st Level: If you do not use your origin to determine hit points, you have 8 + your Constitution modifier.
-- Hit Points at Higher Levels: If you do not use your origin to determine hit points, you gain 1d8 (or 5) + your Constitution modifier per hunter level after 1st.
 #### Proficiencies
 - Armor: Light armor, medium armor, shields
 - Weapons: Simple weapons, martial weapons